Denver Water Heater Repair

 When he inserted the camera to check the water heater’s interior, he was surprised to see the tank was in pristine condition and the anode rods were just like new.
 The customer told him that he’d been draining the water heater every month for 15 years to remove sediment and mineral deposits.

 Homeowners can save hundreds or thousands of dollars by flushing their hot water heaters even once a year.
 The savings comes from extending the life of the water heater and from helping the water heater operate more efficiently.
-You also won’t have to deal with repairs, waiting on inspections or the possibility of having to bring your entire water heating system up to new safety standards.
-Most people don’t realize that heating water accounts for about 20% of their utility bills, so regular water heater maintenance means extra savings every single month.
+You also won’t have to deal with repairs, waiting on inspections, or the possibility of having to bring your entire water heating system up to new safety standards.

 Remove Sediment From Your Water Heater Periodically